boniolp/boniolp.github.io/index.md

 ## Short bio

-I am a Postdoctoral researcher at the University of Paris in the LIPADE lab.
+I am a Postdoctoral researcher at Ecole Normale Supérieure (ENS) Paris Saclay (Centre Borelli) in the team of [Prof. Laurent Oudre](http://www.laurentoudre.fr/).
+Previously, I have been Postdoctoral researcher at the University of Paris in the LIPADE lab.
 I completed my Ph.D. at the University of Paris and EDF R&D, working with [Prof. Themis Palpanas](http://helios.mi.parisdescartes.fr/~themisp/), Emmanuel Remy, and Mohammed Meftah.
+During my Ph.D., I did an internship at the Universty of Chicago under the supervision of [Prof. Michael J. Franklin](https://cs.uchicago.edu/people/michael-franklin/) and [Prof. John Paparrizos](https://www.paparrizos.org/).
 Before that, I got my bachelor’s and master’s degrees in computer science and applied mathematics from Grenoble INP ENSIMAG engineering school.
 Finally, before starting my Ph.D., I worked as a research engineer at the computer science lab of Ecole Polytechnique in [Prof. Michalis Vazirgiannis](http://www.lix.polytechnique.fr/Labo/Michalis.Vazirgiannis/)'s team.

 My research interest lies in the intersections between:
 -  Massive data series analytics and management systems.